 In the year prior to starting this book, I was reading a lot of gay romance/gay shifter stories.
 Most of these were free (perfect for my limited budget), but many were poorly written and it was driving me crazy!
 I was convinced I could do a better job myself, but had never attempted such a thing, and didn’t see any pressing need to try.
-Several of these stories centered around MPRG, a new concept for me at the time, and one I found rather silly and unbelievable.
-Eventually, I was forced to acknowledge the idea of male pregnancy as intriguing, but it needed to be presented in a way which sounded more plausible.
+Several of these stories centered around MPRG (male pregnancy), a new concept for me at the time, and one I found rather silly and unbelievable.
+Eventually, I was forced to acknowledge the idea of male pregnancy was intriguing, but it needed to be presented in a way which sounded more plausible.

 The general ideas for Second Chance Earth began to coalesce into an idea for a story I really wanted to write.
 The final motivating factor came when my work hours were cut back for several months, and I had extra time on my hands.
 I finally took the plunge and started writing, absolutely certain it would only end up being a short story.
 As it has been with all my books, the story unfolded as I wrote, surprising me time after time!
 Several weeks passed, and I crossed over the word threshold of a novel and kept on going.
 The book turned out to be even more than I hoped, and I was inordinately pleased at having written a novel length work on my first attempt.

 If you happened to read my post from yesterday, you may wonder how I ended up writing a book about the end of the world.
-Dystopian novels are not usually known for being on the cheerful side or including a happy ever after ending!
+Dystopian and post-apocalyptic novels are not usually known for being on the cheerful side or including a happy ever after ending!
 Well, it was the vehicle I needed to tell the story in a believable way, and still allow me to paint a pleasant, rather than depressing, picture.
 I was able to introduce a number of cool ideas, and had a blast writing it.
 I hope readers enjoy the book, of course, but I will always be the #1 fan of Second Chance Earth.